sunnen0417/Concept-Drift/README.md

 ## Note
 * For --theta, --sample_n and --eps in experiment_vae.py, please refer to https://link.springer.com/article/10.1007%2Fs00521-021-06154-9
-* If --last_step_method is set to 'none', then the whole algorithm is equivalent to finetuning, and --activate_dynamic_t, --time_window have no effect because the dynamic predictor won't be used for both training and prediction
+* If --last_step_method is set to 'none', then the whole algorithm is equivalent to finetuning, and --activate_dynamic_t has no effect because the dynamic predictor won't be used for prediction